 We rented a car for our full trip through Andalusia, which is very convenient.
 However, if you would like to visit Vejer de la Frontera by public transport, it is easiest to take the bus from Cadiz.
-The closest airport is Malaga airport or you can fly into Sevilla airport.
+The closest airport is Malaga Airport or you can fly into Seville Airport.
+Of course, you can also make it part of a longer road trip through Andalusia, which we did.

 Vejer de la Frontera isn’t famous for a particular sight.
 The main reason we visited the place is to experience a fully white city that was supposed to be stunning.
 Start with strolling around and taking it all in.